-9. Use CRM to manage sales pipeline
+9. Use CRM to manage the sales pipeline

-- Custom sales reports – the most powerful CRMs can generate numerous reports on the status of your sales cycle including average sales cycle length of each sales rep, lead by source, email and phone activity, and a lot more.
+- Custom sales reports – the most powerful CRMs can generate numerous reports on the status of your sales cycle, including average sales cycle length of each sales rep, lead by source, email and phone activity, and a lot more.

 - Lead scoring – the best CRMs enable you to rank leads according to the quality of fit and level of engagement.
-Automatically score leads using built-in fields such as job title, department, email opened, web pages visited, and many more.
+Automatically score leads using built-in fields such as job title, department, email opened, etc.

 - Campaign automation – run email campaigns in the background as you perform other tasks.
 CRMs allow you to create email templates, segment lists, and design custom workflows for your campaigns.
 Watch your campaigns run automatically as planned.

-Boosting your sales cycle speed can take a lot of work but these nine tips should ensure that your efforts are rewarded.
+Boosting your sales cycle speed can take a lot of work, but these nine tips should ensure that your efforts are rewarded.

 Do you have other tips for the sales cycle stages improvement?
 Let us know in the comments.